mireo/can-utils/v2c/README.md

 The messages in a group are treated as a single unit: if a single message in a group does not arrive over the CAN, the whole group is not sent.

-For example, it

 This guarantees that there is no outdated data being sent.

-To define a new group, add a new environmental variable with the following format: (TODO: bad sentence)
+To define a new group, add a new environmental variable with the `GroupTxFreq` suffix.

-A groupname has `GroupTxFreq' as its suffix and has a sending period in milliseconds:
+The values of these variables define the sending period of that group, in milliseconds.
+(600ms, 500ms)

+The sending frequency (2000ms) doesn't have to match messages aggregation frequencies.

 ```py
 EV_ GPSGroupTxFreq: 0 [0|60000] "ms" 600 11 DUMMY_NODE_VECTOR1 V2C;
 EV_ EnergyGroupTxFreq: 0 [0|60000] "ms" 500 13 DUMMY_NODE_VECTOR1 V2C;
 ```

+For signals that change slowly over time, such as from temperature sensors, it is useful to send them less frequently.

 To add a message to a group, set its "TxGroupFreq" to the groupname: